Vanderscycle/lighthouse-data-notes/paper/paper/HowToGetDataDraft.md

     'scrapy_proxy_pool.middlewares.BanDetectionMiddleware': 620,
 }
 ```
-Please be aware that using proxies takes significantly longer than using a user agents since some ip addresses may not be working.
-You can also your own ip [addresses](https://free-proxy-list.net/)
+Please be aware that using this free proxy method takes significantly longer than using a user agents since some ip addresses may not be working.
+You can also create your own ip list from various [addresses](https://free-proxy-list.net/).
+But you will have to check if they are available first before using them.
+[John Watson Rooney](https://www.youtube.com/watch?v=vJwcW2gCCE4) shows a very clever way to check for valid IP.

 Here is a quick spider that allows you to check you IP.
 Of none the IpTimestamp() class in the code is the item instance that I configured in items.py.